 Adapting Spark Plugs for Sea Fishing

 Used spark plugs are easy to come by.
-Garages which carry out services of cars will produce a steady supply of old spark plugs.
-Usually garages simply throw these away as they are useless, so simply asking a garage owner who you know to keep them to one side can be a simple way of coming by spark plugs.
+Garages which carry out car services will produce a steady supply of old spark plugs.
+Usually garages throw these away as they are useless, so simply asking a garage owner who you know to keep them to one side can be a simple way of coming by spark plugs.
 While there are a number of different spark plugs available the ones of most use to anglers are the ones with a single electrode, as shown in the picture to the right.
 Getting a spark plug ready to use for sea fishing is easy.
 It is simply a case of bending the electrode down so that it creates a loop which is secure and strong enough to be used as the anchor point to attach line or a swivel to.
 This is why it is important to have the right type of spark plugs which allow this to be done.

 The best way of doing this is by using a vice, although it can also be done by simply pressing the electrode against the floor or a hard surface.